Roderick Asher: Death and legacy

 Roderick Asher was killed in a single vehicle accident on Interstate 80 on August 20, 1997 near Battle Mountain, Nevada, en route to a project near Ely while working as a consultant.

-His children include Bradley Asher (an independent scholar specializing in American history), James Asher (an educational administrator in Wisconsin) and Curtis Asher (Dean of Libraries at California State University, Bakersfield).
+His children include Bradley Asher (an independent scholar specializing in American history), James Asher (an educational administrator in Wisconsin), nd Curtis Asher (Dean of Libraries at California State University, Bakersfield).
 A scholarship for aspiring field geologists in Roderick Asher's name was established at the University of Idaho.
 His papers are held at the University of Wyoming, American Heritage Center.